 Seriously, who hasn't prayed to the Seraphim Lords for someone to come along and kill a very annoying bot or smart-mouthed member of your own faction?
 Why not charge your players for that special opportunity to live as a member of the opposing faction for a short time?
 You could become a spy for one hour, eight hours, or even 12 hours!
 Pay enough and you can even mingle with the enemy for an entire day!
 Better yet, charge by the minute like those saucy 1-900 calls to add just a bit more thrill into your gaming!
 Cha-ching.

 I know some people are screaming OMG! right now and having a coronary.
 Think of the exploiting!
 The AP farming.
 Turning the tide of a siege.
 Didn't I say that I didn't want cash shop items to be game-changing?
 Never fear -- I have a plan.
 To prevent siege mayhem, a transformed character could be locked out of the Abyss.
 Also, names must

 flight attendant uniform (TM)!
 That's right, folks -- for a small fee, you can fly the (sometimes) friendly skies in this snazzy new outfit, complete with security clearance badge!
 There are multiple styles to choose from, each for a separate fee, of course!The ultimate offer

 If you really wanted to make money, then the best thing you could offer is a class respec.
 How many people have wished they ascended on a different path?
 Again, breathe deep and let me explain.
 This would not be a free for all (we don't want to see a server full of Rangers after all); you could only respec within your archetype.
 In other words, those who made Clerics to help their legion and leveled them up to maximum level only to find that now the legion desperately needs Chanters

 Now, this new class wouldn't be handed over lock, stock, and barrel -- characters would change class and retain their level, but all skills would be wiped.
 Players would have to buy and learn all the new skills within the game as well as acquire all necessary stigmas.
 If you want to make the choice, then put some kinah on the line as well.
 Look, Ma, a money sink!
 For the skill books that are obtained by quest only (such as the level 40 one), make that skill purchasable as well.
 There you go -- two new transactions right there!
 Of course, if someone didn't want to maintain the change, he could then pay to switch back.
 I can see some groups using this feature multiple times: "Hey Ninjaarrow, we need a Chanter on the 15th and 24th, but a Cleric on the 17th and 30th.
 Can ya cover us?"

-Think about it: For the most part, you would be able to retain your armor and weapons (with the exception of class-specific sets such as Jotun armor or Beshmundir armor); you can explore a new part of the game; and you avoid the tedium of leveling yet another alt!
-All these keep you engaged and paying your sub.
-Where's the downside?
+Think about it: For the most part, you would be able to retain your armor and weapons (with the exception of class-specific sets such as Jotun armor or Beshmundir armor); you can explore a new part of the game; and you avoid the tedium of leveling yet another alt

-Soaring through the Aionosphere, MJ Guthrie touches down weekly to bring you Wings Over Atreia.
+I have a few other ideas percolating in this devious mind of mine, but we will have to save them for another time.
+After all, it wouldn't do to have all items available at once!
+Why then would you check back for future deals and exclusive offers?!
+Do you have any ideas to add to our cash shop?
+Add them in the comments below.Soaring through the Aionosphere, MJ Guthrie touches down weekly to bring you Wings Over Atreia.
 Featuring tips, guides, and general snippets of life in Aion, the column is better than Tutty-on-a-stick, ackackackackackack!
 Have a suggestion to share?
 No need to bribe a Shugo -- just send mail to firstname.lastname@example.org.